 No author plans to fail; what he or she does is fail to plan. –Snappy Sassy Salty by Judith Briles

-When I completed Snappy Sassy Salty: Wise Words for Authors and Writers, it was woven with quotations to kick-start and propel you forward.
 If you are going to succeed in this writing, authoring, publishing arena, you need to be kick-started and refueled to propel your forward.
+That means YOU.

 Let’s not do that.
 First, start with realism.
 Not pie-in-the-sky … reaching to stuff that is more fantasy and fiction vs. “yes, this can happen” approach.
-Becoming a Kindle best-seller is totally possible; being a best-seller on Amazon is totally possible; getting in front of media is totally possible; having an awesome book event is totally possible; speaking at an event and selling lots of books is totally possible.
-Is being on the New Times best-seller list possible?
-Maybe … probable … hmm, not so sure.
-Necessary…no.
+Becoming a best-seller is totally possible; being a best-seller on Amazon is totally possible; earning book awards–sure; getting in front of media is totally possible; having an awesome book event is totally possible; speaking at an event and selling lots of books is totally possible.
+Is being on the New Times bestseller list possible?
+Maybe … probable … hmm, most likely not.
+It’s time to get real and start adding “notches” to your pushing achievements.

 Being realistic is critical to tying in with success for you and your book.
 It’s goal setting time …